CoreyMakes/Liquid-Avax/README.md

 The smart contract is based on ERC20 smart contracts.
 It handles requests made by the frontend, and emits events for the backend.

+#### Backend

+The backend is basically a nodeJS script running 24/7 waiting for an Event such as "Staked" or "StakeEnded" to be emitted from the smart contract.

+When the event "Staked" is emitted, it will retrieve the staker address, the stakeID, and the amount of $AVAX staked from it.
+This will be used to transfer the funds from the C to P chain and stake the funds on a node for a defined amount of time.

+When the event "StakeEnded" is detected, the user will be able to redeem the funds.
+The backend will cross chain from P to C and send the funds to the smart contract.

+## Tutorial

+Okay, we hope that you are now full set to go through the tutorial.
+We will start by the smart contract.

+All the code can be found on our github, please head on to [https://github.com/iFrostizz/Liquid-Avax/tree/master](https://github.com/iFrostizz/Liquid-Avax/tree/master)

+### Smart contract
 We start by importing the basic ERC20 smart contract (this is a common standart for creating tokens, more details here :) and the Ownable one (this is a contract wich permit to restrain function to an owner adress).
 ```text
 pragma solidity ^0.8.0;